Our vision is a world where all children and young people have a sense of belonging and are loved and valued.

 We have been working with the UK's most vulnerable and neglected children since 1869.
 We were originally called the National Children's Home, or NCH, until September 2008 when we changed our name to one that better describes what we do and what we value - Action for Children.

 We believe all children and young people have unique potential and that they should have the support and opportunities they need to reach it.
-Action for Children helps more than 250,000 children, young people, parents and carers through more than 650 projects across the UK.
+Action for Children helps more than 300,000 children, young people, parents and carers through 650 projects across the UK.
 We also promote social justice by lobbying and campaigning for change.

 Today, Action for Children is the leading UK provider of family and community centres, children's services in rural areas, services for disabled children and their families, and services for young people leaving care.
 We provide services in England, Wales, Scotland and Northern Ireland, and we also support work in Southern Africa, the Caribbean and Central America.